 The topic weighting percentage noted alongside the topics is indicative of the volume of content of a topic within the subject and therefore broadly aligned to the volume of marks allocated to this topic in the examination.
-For example, if a topic is 20% of the subject then it can be expected that approximately 20% of the total marks available in the examination paper will be available on that topic.
+For example, if a topic is 20% of the subject then you can expect that approximately 20% of the total marks available in the examination paper will be available on that topic.